TimK00/Practicum-II/README.md

 4. Use connections and GUIDs to filter main table

 Right now I'm testing this approach using only the Master Common.dtsx file
+Update: Testing is complete and successful.
+Future builds will be generalized based on this approach.

 ## Python:
 I've completed this section.
 I have four helper snippets to grab some useful things from the XML.